 Theory of mind

 Theory of mind in Psychology refers to the ability to understand the mental states of others and to recognize that those mental states may differ from our own.
 It plays an important role in solving conflicts and developing social skills, and reasonably predict other people’s behavior.
-Children typically develop an understanding of around age 4, although some research suggests it may start developing even earlier.
+Children typically develop an understanding of theory of mind around age 4, although some research suggests it may start developing even earlier.
 The development of the theory of mind may explain why people with autism sometimes find certain types of social interactions confusing or difficult.

 Hacks to become a morning person

-If you never consider yourself a morning person, but always wanted to “seize the day”, try these after you wake up: 1.
+If you never consider yourself a morning person, but always wanted to “seize the day”, try these hacks each morning after you wake up: 1.
 Put your alarm in a different room, or as far as possible from your bed 2.
 Immediately drink 2 glasses of water 3.
 Move your body, try some stretches 4.
 Do a round of deep breathing 5.
 Don’t look your phone for the first 20+ minutes 6.
 Do something you enjoy 7.
 Get a good night’s sleep

 Plus, minus & next journaling

 Having a journal can be beneficial to clean your mind and keep you focused.
 Nevertheless, making it a habit and write on it every day is not always easy.
 Sometimes life just get in the way, and we don’t have enough time for it.
-Here is a , instead of writing a full page or more, open your notebook and draw three columns.
+Here is a quick alternative, instead of writing a full page or more, open your notebook and draw three columns.
 At the top of each column write “+” for what worked, “-” for what didn’t go so well, and “→” for what you plan to do next.
 Whatever went well or made you happy goes in the first column, any negative events or inaction on your part in the second column, and all plans for the following day/week in the last column.
 I like this approach because of its simplicity, and you can always add more if you need it.

 Quick Fact